molily/molily.de/_posts/2020-11-21-testing-angular.md

 ).toHaveText(photo1.title);
 ```

-The `spectator.query` method is used for finding an element in the DOM.
-There are many ways to find elements, and we decided on test ids (`data-testid` attributes).
+The `spectator.query` method finds an element in the DOM.
+There are many ways to find element.
+We decided on test ids (`data-testid` attributes).

-Spectator supports this out of the box, so we write:
+Spectator supports test ids out of the box, so we write:

 ```typescript
 spectator.query(byTestId('full-photo-title'))